Interdisciplinary Studies Diploma Program

 More than 450 men and women from around the world have come to Smith College to participate in the Diploma Program.
 After completing the program, many graduates have continued their studies and research, started teaching, begun careers in journalism, or found work either in international commerce or with nongovernmental agencies.

-Colleges and universities in many countries—China, Germany, India, Italy, the Netherlands, Taiwan and the United Kingdom—count our alumni among their ranks.
+Colleges and universities in many countries—China, Germany, India, Italy, the Netherlands, and the United Kingdom—count our alumni among their ranks.
 Among our former students are a Smith professor, two university presidents, a Fulbright program director, several distinguished print journalists, radio and television anchors, and editors, publishers, civil servants and diplomats.

 Alumni actively keep in touch to share their stories and tell about the ways in which their year at Smith helped shape the paths that their lives have taken.
 Keep in touch through the program's alumni newsletter:

 More than 50 graduates of Smith’s “foreign legion”—that is, international students who came to Smith for the one-year diploma program—traveled to campus in 2012 to celebrate the program’s 50th anniversary during All-Reunion weekend and to reminisce about what Smith meant—and continues to mean—in their lives.